RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 **2) PDBCompare__msfSpecificModes.txt:** MSFs for all residues for mode 9 of CG4

-**3) PDBCompareCommonResidues_msf.txt:** overal MSFs for residues (of CG4) common between CG4 and CG3.
+**3) PDBCompareCommonResidues_msf.txt:** overal MSFs for residues (of CG4) common to CG4 and CG3.

-**4) PDBCompare_CommonResidues_msfSpecificModes.txt:** MSFs for residues (of CG4) common between CG4 and CG3 calculated for mode 9
+**4) PDBCompare_CommonResidues_msfSpecificModes.txt:** MSFs for residues (of CG4) common to CG4 and CG3 calculated for mode 9

 Assembly Covariance
 -------------------------------

 Now, we will use the assemblyCovariance.py script to calculate to plot various covariance matrices of the complex.
-For this example we will the EV71_CG3 Model.
+For this example we will use the EV71_CG3 Model.

-a) First we will plot the overall covriance for the full model, as calculated over all modes:
+a) First, we will plot the overall covriance for the full model, as calculated over all modes:

 	assemblyCovariance.py --pdb Tutorial/EV71_CG3.pdb --wMatrix Tutorial/CG3/W_values.txt --vtMatrix Tutorial/CG3/VT_values.txt --modes all --outdir Tutorial/CG3/ --atomType CB

-The above function will produce a plot corresponding to the full model, AND as a default a second plot that zooms into the first assyemtric unit will also be produced
+The above function will produce a plot corresponding to the full model, AND as a default a second plot that zooms into the first asymmetric unit will also be produced

  .. figure:: ../img/Covariance_Full.png